brontosaurusrex/brontosaurusrex.github.io/_posts/2017-10-22-ubuntu-17-10-now-with-gnome-shell.md

 ## Why would one care at all

-Ubuntu was my entrie point to Linux and they have certain resources to actually change the world (or it appears so).
+Ubuntu (and Mint) were my entrie point to Linux and they have certain resources to actually change the world (or it appears so).

 ## Proposed solutions